pnp/sp-dev-site-scripts/samples/install-spfx-solution/README.md

 ## Summary

-The `installSPFXSolution` allows you to install a solution you have deployed to the tenant app catalog and enabled using the new ALM APIs.
+The `installSolution` allows you to install a solution you have deployed to the tenant app catalog and enabled using the new ALM APIs.

 > More details on ALM APIs are available from [official SharePoint Development documentation](https://docs.microsoft.com/en-us/sharepoint/dev/apis/alm-api-for-spfx-add-ins).